openjdk/jdk/src/jdk.jcmd/share/man/jcmd.md

          If provided by its defining ClassLoader, this option will print a URL specifying the location of the class file (directory, jar or other URL location) from which this class was initially loaded.

-         Note: JDK (and other classes) loaded by a ClassLoader that does not provide a location URL to the JVM will omit this field.

          Note: if any classes are loaded from an AOT cache, their location reported is that of the original URL from which they were loaded at the time of the training run that created the AOT cache.
                Additionally the flags will also be annotated to indicate the AOT cache origin (static or dynamic).